jzqf/report-server/birt-viewer/src/main/resources/db/postgresql/install_report_server/ReadMe.txt

 ===== Extracting the files from the installation package archive =====

+The report server is distributed in a Debian package named:

+	birt-viewer-<version>.deb

+Install this package on the report server host machine with:

+	sudo dpkg -i birt-viewer-<version>.deb

+This will install the following tree of files in the /tmp directory:

+	report-server-<version>/
+		report-server.war
+		install/
+			ReadMe.txt
+			create-report_server_db.sh
+			sql/
+				init_db.sql
+		upgrade/
+			ReadMe.txt
+			upgrade_report_server_db.sh
+			db_version_upgrade_deltas/
+				upgrade_report_server_db_to_v2.sql
+				upgrade_report_server_db_to_v3.sql
+				upgrade_report_server_db_to_v4.sql
+				...

+Note: The install script that is packaged in this archive:

+	create-report_server_db.sh ,

-The script that is packaged in this archive is written to be executed by the "postgres" operating system user.
+is written to be executed by the "postgres" operating system user.
 The reason for this approach is that this "postgres" user automatically has super-user access to the PostgreSQL cluster.
 This simplifies creating and initializing the report server database since no special super-user needs to first be created in order to bootstrap the process.
 A operating system account for the "postgres" user is created automatically when PostgreSQL is installed, and this user can log into the local PostgreSQL cluster using the PostgreSQL role of the same name, "postgres".

-In order for the installation script to be executed successfully by the "postgres" user, the files in this archive must be extracted to a location where the "postgres" user has the appropriate permissions to access these files.
-This can be done easily by following these simple steps:

-1. Move the installation archive:

-		install_report_server-<version>.tar.gz

-	to a directory that the "postgres" user has access to.
-The simplest choice
-	is:

-		/tmp

-	Do not use your own user account because it is unlikely that the "postgres" user will have the necessary permissions to access files there.

-2. Extract the files from this archive using:

-		tar -xvzpf install_report_server-<version>.tar.gz

-The "-p" option is essential.
-If you do not follow these instructions, the installation may fail.

 ===== Installation instructions =====

 Before the report server can be installed, both a Tomcat 8.x server and a PostgreSQL 9.x server must be installed in a Debian or Ubuntu GNU/Linux operating system.
-This document assumes that standard installation of both of these servers have been performed.
+This document assumes that standard installations of both of these servers have already been performed.
 However, the customization details (beyond a standard installation) that are necessary to support the report server are covered here.
 In particular:

 	A.	Customizing the PostgreSQL 9.x environment
 	B.	Customizing the Tomcat 8.x environment